 Figure G

- Do not press the green activation button yet.
+Do not press the green activation button yet.

- Place the needle-shield of the pre-filled pen against your pinched skin at a 90° angle (See Figure H).
+Place the needle-shield of the pre-filled pen against your pinched skin at a 90° angle (See Figure H).

- It is important to use the correct angle to make sure the medicine is delivered under the skin (into fatty tissue), or the injection could be painful and the medicine may not work.
+It is important to use the correct angle to make sure the medicine is delivered under the skin (into fatty tissue), or the injection could be painful and the medicine may not work.